nimblenitin/Cleaning-directories-Git/README.md

 # Cleaning-directories-Git

-Git clean is a convenience method for deleting untracked files in a repo's working directory.
+Git clean is a convenient method for deleting untracked files in a repo's working directory.
 Untracked files are those that are in the repo's directory but have not yet been added to the repo's index with git add.

 Common Git clean commands-